1 October 2020

 - Gain expertise in the use of appropriate hardware, software, competence and behaviours for an effective virtual engagement session.

-Contact us at email@example.com for more information on how virtual meetings could benefit you.
+Contact us at email@example.com for more information on how our Virtual Facilitation Workshop could benefit you.